moxious/halin/README.md

 7. Finally, inside of desktop you'll see a special tile labeled "Development App 9.9.9".
 This will point to your running copy of Halin

+## FAQ

+1. Does it support Neo4j Enterprise or Community?

+Both.
+But some features must be disabled for community (such as user management) because community does not support them.

+2. Does Halin capture any data about my database?

+Halin runs purely in your browser and does not share details of your database outside of your machine.
+Even when you generate a diagnostic package, this is not shared.
+Halin does use a JS error reporting library called Sentry to help catch errors and improve the software, but nothing about your configuration is sent back to me.

 ## Installing Halin

 **Neo4j Desktop minimum version 1.1.10 is required.**